bwood/quicksilver-settingsphp/README.md

 # quicksilver-settingsphp
 ## Use Case
-In our repository we commited sites/default/settings.php and then in a subsequent commit we added this fire to .gitignore.
+In our repository we commited sites/default/settings.php and then in a subsequent commit we added this file to .gitignore.
 The result is that when we spin-up a new Pantheon site from our upstream we get our version-controlled settings.php containing our domain-normalization code template.
 The site builder can then commit the custom domain normalization code needed for the site without causing git conflicts when we apply updates in the future.